FASHI: A search for extragalactic OH megamasers with FAST: Detection Results and Analysis

-IRAS\,00256-0208 was first found and identified as an OHM by the FASHI survey (see Figures\,\ref{Fig:IRAS00256-0208}).
-The radio redshift ($z_{\rm OH}=0.27654$) is in good agreement with the optical observation ($z_{\rm OC}=0.27630$) \citep{Saunders2000}, and their spatial offset is less than 1.5$'$.
-This OHM has the third highest redshift among all known OHMs in the main 1667\,MHz OH emission lines, the highest being J095903.22+025356.1 with a redshift of $z_{\rm OH} \sim 0.7092$, recently discovered by \citet{Jarvis2023}.
-In addition, the OH spectrum of this OHM has a wider linewidth of $W_{50}=279.6\,\kms$ due to its intrinsic multiple velocity components, and its 1667\,MHz line is mixed with the 1665\,MHz line.
-This can be a strong indication of merging activity, as could also be seen in the optical RGB image, as evidenced by the tidal tail.
+\textbf{IRAS\,00256-0208} This OHM has the third highest redshift among all known OHMs in the main 1667\,MHz OH emission lines, the highest being J095903.22+025356.1 with a redshift of $z_{\rm OH} \sim 0.7092$, recently discovered by \citet{Jarvis2023}.